eclipse/vorto/docs/VortoUserGuide_en/vorto_user_guide_en.md

 **Proceed as follows**

-Select the information model project created (`PhilipsHue`), right-click and choose **Generate Code > Web Device Application Generator** from the context menu.
+Select the information model project created (`MyLightingDevice`), right-click and choose **Generate Code > Web Device Application Generator** from the context menu.

-The Web application project `philipshue-webapp` is generated and Eclipse switches to the Java perspective.
+The Web application project `MyLightingDevice-webapp` is generated and Eclipse switches to the Java perspective.

 ![Generated Web App](m2m_vorto_philipshue_webapp_java_layout.png)